benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 The Reimagine Project is [big, hairy, and audacious](https://en.wikipedia.org/wiki/Big_Hairy_Audacious_Goal), so it's difficult to sketch out a detailed description or org chart.
-However, here are a few ideas about what it might look like:
+However, here are a few ideas about what it might look like.

 #### In the short term...